 When should I talk with my Program Advisor?

+It is ideal if you meet with your Program Advisor at least once a semester.
+You can set up long-term plans in both Navigate and Degree Check with them and adjust those as necessary throughout your time at PPCC.
 When you have questions related to academic/class-related issues and especially prior to each registration.
 You may also need to talk with your Program Advisor if you are on academic probation or need to do a Financial Aid appeal.
-Registration typically opens in March/April for Summer and Fall and October/November for Spring.
+Registration typically opens in March for Summer and Fall and October for Spring.

 Do I need to meet with my Program Advisor every semester?